Anish-bit04/CashFlow/frontend/README.md

 - remove yourself from the list of users in UsesList ✅
 - use some auth to get user data
 - hash the password before sending to the database ✅
-- made balance from backend to frontend
+- made balance from backend to frontend  ✅
+- use react toast for successful transfer
+- create logout button

 # Example user Signin route
 - username:test1@gmail.com